tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 - Similar to A*, except when reaching the memory limit, the worse node is thrown away
 - If a branch comes to a dead end or is proven subobtimal (due to triangle inequality), it can be thrown away and the memory used to reexplore

+### Bidirectional Heuristic Search

+- Performs an informed search from both the beginning and the end working to meet

 ## Search Contours

 An imagined map of where a search function searches first, with rings of how long it takes before a search function going to explore that node.